jamesmontemagno/mycadence-arduino/README.md

-# arduino-cadence-display
+# My Cadence for Arduino

 This is an open source project to connect to popular cadence sensors for indoor cycling and display the current cadence in realtime.
+Looking for a free cadence display for iOS & Android?
+Checkout [My Cadence for iOS & Android](https://mycadence.app).

 Inspired & code forked from https://github.com/snowzach/echbt, which is an awesome way of dislaying data from an Echelon bike.

 ![](art/cadence.png)